robertbutacu/scala-bot/README.md

 # ScalaBot

-ScalaBot is a light-weight Scala Library used to easily create ChatBots.
+ScalaBot is a light-weight Scala Library that can be used to easily create ChatBots.

 Among its features, it includes:
 - custom replies for input